A Thames we can swim in would transform London

 The city is under pressure.
 It is bigger than it has ever been.
 Green space more than 22 times the size of Hyde Park has been paved over in a generation.
 There are increasing threats to build on Metropolitan Open Land.
 We need to boost its liveability.

-A Thames Fit To Swim would see live bathing water quality updates and swim zones between Putney Bridge and Hampton Court.
+A Thames Fit To Swim could have benefits beyond London if we had live bathing water quality updates and designated swim zones between the Cotswolds and Putney Bridge.
 There are times when the Thames meets bathing water standards and others when it breaks them.
 But no one knows when they are.
 People use the river in ignorance, putting their health at risk.

 Other cities around Europe already have swimmable rivers.
 Munich’s River Isar is now clean enough to swim and play in.
 Copenhagen has new city beaches and harbour swimming baths that have changed the way people experience its waters.
 They are now the most popular open spaces in the city.